LearnersGuild/cos/Ceremonies/Climate_Check.md

 **Serves Values:** Truth, Engagement

-- Post the dynamic tensions in a place where everyone can see them
-- People take turns completing any (or all) of the following sentences:
+People take turns completing any (or all) of the following sentences:

 "A Value/Values I feel us working with is...." and name one or more values that they feel are being respected and held in the space.